Too much testosterone blights social skills

 The team has already found that the babies with higher fetal testosterone levels had a smaller vocabulary and made eye contact less often when they were a year old.
 And a study by another group has shown that eight-year-old girls who had high fetal levels of the hormone performed better at tasks such as mentally rotating a two-dimensional figure.

 Grohol, J. (2004).
 Too much testosterone blights social skills.
 Psych Central.
-Retrieved on May 20, 2013, from http://psychcentral.com/blog/archives/2004/05/28/too-much-testosterone-blights-social-skills/
+Retrieved on October 23, 2017, from https://psychcentral.com/blog/archives/2004/05/28/too-much-testosterone-blights-social-skills/